Undergraduate Course Descriptions

 Over the past decade, there has been a dramatic rise in the use of technology skills and data analytic thinking to solve business problems in many domains, including finance, HR, policy, transport, and strategy.
 As a result, the modern "analytic leader" increasingly requires the use of technology, statistics, and data skills to facilitate business analysis.
 This includes knowing how to effectively frame data-driven questions and use a new generation of technology tools that are becoming available to acquire, analyze, interpret, and communicate insights derived from data.
 Students in this hands-on course will engage with weekly labs that introduce them to new technologies, techniques, and data-driven business challenges.

-OIDD2200 - Introduction To Om (Course Syllabus)
+OIDD2200 - Operations Management Analytic (Course Syllabus)

 This course introduces basic concepts of operations management and application of the same in business practice today.
 We will examine the theoretical foundations of operations management and how these principles or models can be employed in both tactical and strategic decision making.
 Topics covered in detail are forecasting techniques, planning under deterministic and uncertain demand, operations planning and scheduling, queuing theory, service operations management, newsvendor models, risk pooling strategies in firms, capacity and revenue management, and supply chain coordination.
 We will conclude by discussing how supply chains evolve under technological change.